British logistics in the Normandy campaign: Subsistence

 In the Overlord planning, the 14-man ration pack that had proved satisfactory in the North African Campaign was adopted for use after the initial assault until bulk rations could be issued.
 The problem was how to feed the troops in the first 48 hours, as the assault packs used in Madagascar and Operation Torch had been found to be too heavy and bulky proportional to their nutritional value.
 A new 24-hour ration pack was therefore devised for Overlord.
 Two proposed ration packs were tested under field conditions in June 1943 and a new 24-hour ration was produced that combined the merits of both.
 The resulting 24-hour ration pack was a 4000 cal ration that weighed 35 oz and at 90 cuin could fit into the standard British Army mess tin.
 The War Office then ordered 7.5 million of them, with a delivery date of 31 March 1944.
 Only by strenuous efforts was this achieved.

 The field service (FS) bulk ration was in general use by 21 July, although combat units continued using the ration packs for certain operations.
 The FS ration was entirely composed of preserved components but it was supplemented by shipments of fresh meat, fruit and vegetables.
 Hospital patients began to receive fresh bread on 13 June, and it was in general issue by 5 August.
 The mixture of tea, sugar and powdered milk in the ration packs was widely disliked and advantage was taken of an order authorising the issue of tea, sugar and milk to troops engaged in "heavy and arduous" night work.
-As a result, a surprisingly large proportion of the 21st Army Group became engaged in such activities, unbalancing the reserve ration stocks.
+As a result, a large proportion of the 21st Army Group became engaged in such activities, unbalancing the reserve ration stocks.
 There were also large unforeseen demands for tommy cookers, compact portable stoves fuelled by hexamine tablets that could provide men in a front line trench with a hot cup of tea.